Polis Evo 2: Release and reception

 Polis EVO 2 was released on 22 November 2018 to commercial success.
 It garnered box-office gross at a total of RM20 million 17 days after its release, surpassing the prequel.
 The film was released in Indonesia on 18 April 2019 and retitled as Police Evo with its theatrical release poster redesigned with a new, features picture of Raline Shah displayed above, while other cast members displayed below.
 It became the first Polis EVO movie to be released there.

 Writing for Star2, Kenneth Chaw called the film as "a courageous film" and gave 7.5 out of 10 stars.
 He said: "No one expected this from an action flick but Polis Evo 2 unwittingly addresses the importance of taking care of our emotional health".
 Aidil Rusli from The Malay Mail praise the film and said, "...a film that knows its formula very well, sticks to it, does all the things that it needs to do successfully, and it's also done with a level of craft that does not insult our eyes, ears and intelligence."

+Soundtrack

+The film was filled by one main original soundtrack with Joe Flizzow and SonaOne returned as lyricist, composer and performer while Altimet and Alif Abdullah joined as lyricist and all four artist performed together titled "Sang Saka Biru".
+The song was originally have six verse created in one week composed by SonaOne but he and Alif told that they have chosen the best version to presented to audience.